 \[p_{n\geq 4} \approx \dfrac{2}{3}\]

-It is risky to choose this simultaneous strategy, and it breaks the surprise phenomenon when everyone unfolds the paper if a guest randomly draws his/her own name.
-An exchange of papers or a new drawing of lots must be made.
-Another strategy this time sequential, is a guest takes turns drawing randomly a piece of paper and giving the Christmas hat to the person whose name is on the paper.
-Only the first guest could be drawn his/her name, but all he has to do is redraw a piece of paper and then put the paper back with his/her name.
+It is risky to choose this simultaneous strategy, and it breaks the surprise phenomenon when everyone unfolds the paper if a guest randomly draws his/her name.
+An exchange of pieces of paper or a new drawing of lots must be made.
+Another sequential strategy could be considered: A guest randomly draws a piece of paper, keeps it, and gives the Christmas hat to the person whose name is on it.
+Only the first guest could draw her/his name, but all she/he had to do was redraw a piece of paper and then put the paper back with his/her name.

 A second problem will be to know if 2 guests could bring the same type of gift.
-This one is equivalent to another famous problem the birthday problem.
-The probability that 2 people were born on the same day in a group of people increases quickly in function of the size of this group.
-It becomes almost certain, that is to say, more than $99\%$ of a chance to be true for a group of 60 people.
+This is equivalent to another famous problem, the birthday problem.
+The probability that two people were born on the same day increases quickly depending on the number of people.
+It becomes almost certain, that is to say, more than $99\%$ of a chance to be valid for a group of 60 people.

-More generally, the probability that a subset of size $n$ of a set $E$ of size $N$ contains at least 2 identical elements is:
+More generally, the probability that a subset of size $n$ of a set $E$ of size $N$ contains at least 2 identical elements:

 \[g_n = 1 - \frac{N}{N}\,\frac{N-1}{N}\,\cdots\,\frac{N-n+1}{N} = 1 - \dfrac{N!}{(N-n)!}\,\dfrac{1}{N^n}\]

-It is the inverse of the probability that no of $n$ elements be identical.
+It is the inverse of the probability that no $n$ element is the same.

 Probability to have 2 identical types of gifts among 300 possible types of Christmas gifts